 Project Fact Sheet

-Supported by the North Carolina Collaboratory at UNC-Chapel Hill, with funding appropriated by the North Carolina General Assembly, we have developed a technology that efficiently removes PFAS from water, including the difficult-to-remove short-chain PFAS such as GenX.
+Supported by the North Carolina Collaboratory at UNC-Chapel Hill, with funding appropriated by the North Carolina General Assembly, we are developing technologies that efficiently remove PFAS from water, including the difficult-to-remove short-chain PFAS such as GenX.

-Our technology is unique by specifically targeting removal of PFAS over background competing organic matter and being amenable to regeneration.
+Our technologies are unique by specifically targeting removal of PFAS over background organic matter and being amenable to regeneration.
 These properties promise to enable purification of greater volumes of water per amount of sorbent compared to existing commercial sorbents.
-In initial tests, this novel sorbent has been shown to out-compete leading commercial sorbents.
+In initial tests, these novel sorbents have been shown to out-compete leading commercial sorbents.